InvisibleCommerce/slate/source/includes/_product_subscriptions.md

 ### Validations

-- `stripe_token` must be a valid token available in our Stripe account.
+- `stripe_token` must be a valid token available in our Stripe account (use Stripe test mode with Staging environment).
 The endpoint will return a 400 error if it is not valid.
 - `address[state]` must be a 2-letter state code, e.g. `IL`
 - `address[country]` can only be 'US'.
 Given that only one value is possible, it can optionally be omitted from the request.
 - `customer[email]` must be a valid email.